-This disclosure policy approved by OP Cooperative's Executive Board on 11 February 2019 applies to the disclosure principles and practices of bond issuers (OP Corporate Bank and OP MB) and OP Financial Group.
-OP MB's Board of Directors approved the disclosure policy on 13 February 2019.
 It is the duty of OP Cooperative to ensure that OP Corporate Bank and OP MB too disclose, distribute and make available information on matters covered by the disclosure obligation as prescribed by law.
 The subsidiaries report and publish their own interim reports, financial statements and reports by the board of directors.
 OP Cooperative discloses for and on behalf of its subsidiaries other information that falls under its disclosure obligation.
-In practice, the central cooperative issues bulletins and releases in the name of OP Financial Group or the issuer.
 Communication with regard to securities issued by OP Corporate Bank and OP MB is decided upon on a case-by-case basis with the issuer.
 Responsibility for the issuer's disclosure obligation rests with each issuer.